Accounts

 Notes:

-- An address must start with '0x' and be forty-two characters long.
+- An address must be either an ENS name or start with '0x' and be forty-two characters long.

 - Articulating the export means turn the EVM's byte data into human-readable text (if possible).